Andover-Robotics/software-docs/hardware-interaction/servos.md

 ## Check your Understanding

 1. Why do we use servos?
-2. What is the range of motion of a servo?
+2. What is the range of motion of a standard servo?
-3. How many possible directions does a servo have?
+3. What, precisely, does `Servo.getPosition` return as a servo rotates to a target position?